 - profits from farms, private trusts, private companies and other businesses such as partnerships;

 - payments from the surrender, withdrawal or maturity of a conventional life insurance policy which exceed the total premiums paid towards the policy; and

 - distributions from private trusts and private companies.

 *Note: - If a person entered residential aged care before 1 January 2017 and receives rental income from their principal home, the income is not counted provided the person is either paying a daily accommodation payment, a daily accommodation contribution, an accommodation charge, or an accommodation bond wholly or partly by periodic payments.
 For information about how rental income from your home is assessed for aged care means testing purposes, please see to Aged Care and Your Finances.

-Are the disability pension and war widow’s or widower’s pension counted as income?
+Are the Disability Compensation Payment and war widow’s or widower’s pension counted as income?

-If you receive a service pension or veteran payment, the disability pension and war widow’s or widower’s pension are not counted as income when working out your rate of pension or payment.
-However, disability pension may be counted as income when determining the amount of rent assistance that may be payable to you.
-Please refer to Help with your rent.
+If you receive a service pension or veteran payment, the Disability Compensation Payment and war widow’s or widower’s pension are not counted as income when working out your rate of pension or payment.

-If you receive a social security age pension the disability pension and war widow’s or widower’s pension are counted as income when working out your rate of pension.
+If you receive a social security age pension, the war widow's or widower's pension is counted as income when working out your rate of pension.

-If you are receiving the income support supplement, disability pension from other governments and war widow’s or widower’s pension are counted as income when working out your rate of pension.
+If you are receiving the income support supplement, disability pensions from other governments and war widow’s or widower’s pension are counted as income when working out your rate of pension.

 What is deemed income?